kjeldby/dvm-facets/README.md

 ## Applying the facet

 The next part of the puzzle is the mechanism that add the facet to the search when the request `/s=foobar&facet_id=4` is made.
-This is done by the Applier with is hooked up to the `pre_get_posts` event and hence run each time the `wp_query` is about to fetch pages.
+This is done by the Filter with is hooked up to the `pre_get_posts` event and hence run each time the `wp_query` is about to fetch pages.

 ```
-class Applier
+class Filter
 {
     /**
     * Applies any selected facets to the wp_query